 Panorama Terrace – Hydronic ducted fan-coil provides cooling from the geothermal heat pump system.
 This was the first cooling system designed and supplied by Central Heating New Zealand in 2008.

-For years we have known the human body is most comfortable when heated radiantly, such as standing in the sun, but more recent understanding shows that cooling the body radiantly is also preferred to moving air as typical air condition does.
-Positioning water pipes in the walls and ceilings of homes enables heated or chilled water to provide gentle radiant comfort without noise, drafts or dust movement.
+For years we have known the human body is most comfortable when heated radiantly, such as standing in the sun, but more recent understandings show that cooling the body radiantly is also preferred to moving air as typical air condition does.
+Positioning water pipes in the walls and ceilings of homes enables heated or chilled water to provide gentle radiant comfort without noise, drafts, or dust movement.

 For 40 years Austrian company Variotherm has been perfecting indoor climate comfort.
-Central Heating New Zealand are proud to be associated with this innovative company and offer their products in New Zealand.
+Central Heating New Zealand is proud to be associated with this innovative company and offer their products in New Zealand.

 The Variotherm Module Wall and Ceiling is an ideal enhancement to the room cooling: The rooms are pleasantly cooled in summer and heated in winter to an even temperature.

-We are delighted that Variotherm managing director Alexander Watzek (a specialist in research and development) will be our guest speaker at seminars being run around New Zealand in February 2020 with the focus on the pursuit of indoor climate perfection through hydronic heating and cooling.
+We are delighted that Variotherm managing director Alexander Watzek (a specialist in research and development) was our guest speaker at seminars that ran around New Zealand in February 2020 with the focus on the pursuit of indoor climate perfection through hydronic heating and cooling.